Yaroslav the Wise: Allies along the Baltic coast

 In his foreign policy, Yaroslav relied on a Scandinavian alliance and attempted to weaken the Byzantine influence on Kiev.
-According to Heimskringla, Olaf the Swede made an alliance with Yaroslav, even though the alliance was not liked in Sweden, in order to declare war against Olaf II of Norway.
-This was sealed in 1019 when King Olof of Sweden married his daughter to Yaroslav instead of the Norwegian king.
-That led to protests in Sweden because the Swedes wanted to reestablish control over their lost eastern territories and bring in tribute from Kievan Rus', as his father Eric the Victorious had, but after years of war against Norway, Sweden no longer had the power to collect regular tributes from Kievan Rus', according to Heimskringla.
-In 1022 Olaf was deposed and forced to give power to his son Anund Jakob.

-He defended the Eastern countries from invaders, ensuring Swedish military interests.
+According to Heimskringla, Olof Skötkonung made an alliance with Yaroslav, even though the alliance was not liked in Sweden, in order to declare war against Olaf II of Norway.
+This was sealed in 1019 when King Olof married his daughter to Yaroslav instead of the Norwegian king.
+Supposedly this led to protestations from the nobles in Sweden because they wanted to reestablish control over their lost eastern territories and bring in tribute from Kievan Rus', as his father Eric the Victorious had done.
+The Heimskringla states that after years of war against Norway, Sweden no longer had the power to collect regular tributes from Kievan Rus'.
+According to Snorri, in 1022 Olaf was forced to share power with his then 10–12 year old son Anund Jakob.
+The veracity of Snorri's account of Olof Skötkonung's reign, written more than two centuries later, is difficult to assess.
+Snorri also writes in his account that Olof helped defend the Eastern countries from "invaders", ensuring Swedish military interests.

-In a successful military raid in 1030, he captured Tartu, Estonia and renamed it Yuryev (named after Yury, Yaroslav's patron saint) and forced the surrounding Ugandi County to pay annual tribute.
+In a successful military raid in 1030, Yaroslav captured Tartu, Estonia, and renamed it Yuryev (named after Yury, Yaroslav's patron saint) and forced the surrounding Ugandi County to pay annual tribute.

 In 1031, he conquered Cherven cities from the Poles followed by the construction of Sutiejsk to guard the newly acquired lands.
-In c.1034 Yaroslav concluded an alliance with Polish King Casimir I the Restorer, sealed by the latter's marriage to Yaroslav's sister, Maria.
+In c.
+1034 Yaroslav concluded an alliance with Polish King Casimir I the Restorer, sealed by the latter's marriage to Yaroslav's sister, Maria.

 Yaroslav's eldest son, Vladimir, ruled in Novgorod from 1034 and supervised relations in the north.

-Later in Yaroslav's reign, around c.1035, Ingvar the Far-Travelled, Anund Jakob's jarl, sent Swedish soldiers into Kievan Rus due to Olof's son wanting to assist his father's ally Yaroslav in his wars against the Pechenegs and Byzantines.
-Later, in c.1041 Anund Jakob tried to reestablish Swedish control over the Eastern trade routes and reopen them.
-The Georgian annals report 1000 men coming into Georgia but the original force was likely much larger, around 3,000 men.

-Ingvar's fate is unknown, but he was likely captured in battle during the Byzantine campaigns or killed, supposedly in 1041.
-Only one ship returned to Sweden, according to the legend.
+Later in the reign of Yaroslav, around c.
+1035, an expedition under the command of Ingvar the Far-Travelled set out from Sweden towards the East.
+This was ostensibly done by the now King of Sweden Anund Jakob to assist his father's ally, king Yaroslav, in his struggle against the Byzantines and Pechenegs.
+The men under Ingvar made it all the way to Georgia, and according to Georgian annals 3000 Swedish warriors arrived in the country.
+A continguent of around 700 fighters joined the Georgian king Bagrat IV in his struggle against a rebellious noble and rival Liparit IV at the Battle of Sasireti, which they lost.

+Ingvar's fate is unknown, but he supposedly succumbed to disease along with a large number of his soldiers, most likely in 1041, according to a compilation of Icelandic annals by Sturla Þórðarson.
+According to legend, only one of his ships managed to return to Sweden.